 Data we collect

 This data forms a significant part of our evidence base.
-We use it:

-- in [adoption scorecards](https://www.gov.uk/government/publications/adoption-scorecards]
+- in adoption scorecards

-- in statistical first releases
+- in statistical releases

 - to evaluate and inform educational policy